js-jslog/harpguru-scripts/richters-other-56-positions.md

 Let's continue looking at the Dorian Richter that we setup as our hypothetical Dorian German folk instrument.
 If you're sharp then you'll know that in first position we can play the Dorian scale like we already have here.
 And if we play the same notes in 2nd position, that's going to be the Aeolian scale, otherwise known as natural minor.
 It turns out that this *is* the tuning which Seydel, Lee Oscar and most people in the harp speaking world call Natural Minor tuning because when they set it up they are only thinking about playing it in 2nd position.
+See again the layout hasn't changed.
+Let's just change it back to Dorain Richter to stay on track with the naming.

 The same is the case with country tuning.
 Country tuning has a couple of variations but the common theme is that we want to be able to play an Ionian scale in 2nd position.
 Well that's exactly what the Lydian Richter will give you.
 It's a big jump from Dorian to Lydian so excuse me while I tidy these up, and then we'll see that since we're already in 2nd position we're playing the Ionian (or Major) mode.
 Country music makes use of the flat 3 and flat 5 along with the bending we're used to in 2nd position which is why people